Debmalya99/TermSurf/README.md

 Rhai is an embedded scripting language and evaluation engine for Rust that gives a safe and easy way to add scripting to any application.
 [Link to Rhai Project on Github](https://github.com/jonathandturner/rhai)
 ## What this broswer does.
 This browser can run http requests as of now, and can fetch .rhai programs from web servers.
-The browser internally has a script runtime engine that executes these scripts to do all sorts of good stuff?
+The browser internally has a script runtime engine that executes these scripts to do all sorts of good stuff

 ### What good stuff?
 Well for now the good feature (in my opinion) is that I can create menu driven programs in rhai that can be fetched via an http get request and loaded from memory into the browser.
 These .rhai programs in turn can run http get requests to access rest APIs as defined in the server itself.